- Definitive Map

 The Council is required to keep a public register of all outstanding Definitive Map Modification Order (DMMO) applications.

 Registers will be updated on a regular basis.
 The application and map for each case are scanned into a case file as adobe pdf documents.
 Applications are published in paper format, and electronically on the website.
-Case files are cross-referenced by a unique number to the file reference column in the registers (and path number)
+Case files are cross-referenced by a unique number to the file reference column in the registers (and path number).
+This register can be seen below.

-Information requests about any of these applications should be addressed to Huyton One Stop Shop, Municipal Building, Archway Road, Huyton L36 9YU.
+Information requests about any of these applications should be addressed to Huyton One Stop Shop, Municipal Building, Archway Road, Huyton L36 9UX.
 Enquiries by email should be addressed to: Highway.Consultations@knowsley.gov.uk .

 ||Name of applicant